 - Recreational Activities: Enjoy the convenience of electricity at picnics, camping, tailgating, and more.

 - Professional Applications: Get heavy-duty power on the job, whether you run a food truck or work in construction.

-Portable generators come in a wide variety of different watts and prices.
-Don't get yourself caught up in all of the numbers.
+Portable generators can be transported relatively easily from place to place, unlike other more powerful types of generators.
+They come in a wide variety of different power ranges and prices.
+Don't get yourself caught up in all of the numbers, though.

 Do you want a generator that won't just power your stuff, but powers itself too?
 Alternative power stations are becoming more popular as the demands for renewable energy and portable-power increase.

 There is no noise, fumes, or gasoline involved with these solar power stations, making them perfect to have for camping or areas without primary power sources.
 Since they don't have exhaust, they are also the only kind of generator you can use indoors, such as in an apartment room.

 Solar and battery-powered generators are safe for all of your sensitive electronics, and are evolving every year.
 Today, brands like EcoFlow and Goal Zero have solar-powered generators that have the power output of traditional small gas generators.